Yuss76A/uniting-hockey-fans-in-J-nk-ping/README.md

 - [Martin Hellberg] A special thanks to my coworker Martin for introducing me to the city's hockey team and sharing a new sport that captivated me from the very beginning; your enthusiasm and guidance have enriched my experience and sparked a passion I never knew I had.

+- [GitHub](https://github.com/) Also, a big thanks to the GitHub Team for providing such an exceptional platform.
+The opportunities for learning and collaboration that GitHub offers are invaluable.